-The trail network has been designed as a ride-in, ride-out experience from Warburton and Wesburn, but shuttle bus operations are also proposed to deliver riders and their bikes to the trail heads at Mt Donna Buang Summit, and Mount Tugwell summit.
+The trail network has been designed as a ride-in, ride-out experience from Warburton and Wesburn, but shuttle bus operations are also proposed to deliver riders and their bikes to the trail heads Mount Tugwell summit and trails on Mt Donna Buang.
 This helps make the trails more accessible for a wider range of users – from beginners to experienced riders.

 Shuttle buses with trailers for bikes would operate daily and could accommodate hundreds of riders per day.
-Proposed shuttle bus routes use Warburton Highway, Donna Buang Road, Old Warburton Road, Edwardstown Road, Mt Bride Road, connecting all four trail heads.
+Proposed shuttle bus routes use Warburton Highway, Donna Buang Road, Old Warburton Road, Edwardstown Road, Mt Bride Road.

 Shuttle bus services would generate commercial opportunities and local jobs.